CIDCO-dev/AISToolkit/Hardware/README.md

 ### 3. Steps to build the antenna
 #### 3.1 Strip off the threads
 First, you need to strip off the electrical copper wire (14 gauge) by taking off the insulator.
-We only needed to buy a 3 feet wire because by striping it you have now 3 conductor !
+We only needed to buy a 3 feet wire because by striping it you have now 3 conductors !
 <img src="https://github.com/Jacobb13/AISToolkit/blob/main/Hardware/Antenna/images/2.StrippedCopperWires.png?raw=true" alt="Stripped copper wires">